Natural hazards#

 Intensity and frequency#

-• Deterministic, in the form of an individual geodata layer measuring the mean, median or maximum intensity of a hazard aggregating historical data and modelling (this is the case for landslide and drought hazard in the current data pool).
+• Deterministic, in the form of an individual geodata layer measuring the mean, median or maximum intensity of a hazard aggregating historical data and modelling.

-• Probabilistic, in the form of multiple geodata layers, each representing a range of hazard physical intensities (e.g. water depth [m], wind speed [km/h]) corresponding to a specific occurrence frequency, measured as Return Period (RP), in years (this is the case for river flood, coastal flood and strong winds in the current data pool).
+• Probabilistic, in the form of multiple geodata layers, each representing a range of hazard physical intensities corresponding to a specific occurrence frequency, measured as Return Period (RP), in years.

-See the picture below as example: the landslide hazard (first map) is represented by one aggregated mean index value; while the flood hazard is shows as a series of events (scenarios) of increasing magnitude and decreasing probability.
+See the picture below as example: the landslide hazard (left) is represented by one aggregated mean index value; while the flood hazard is shows as a series of events (scenarios) of increasing magnitude and decreasing probability.
+A probabilistic hazard representation is required in order to produce probabilistic risk mapping.

 ../_images/hzd_models.jpg